 You can schedule timed call requests (callbacksScheduled follow-up contacts managed by Personal Connection) or agent-specific call requests for contacts in a number of ways.
-You can upload the callbacks manually through Central, import them from your CRMCustomer relationship management (CRM) systems manage such things as contacts, sales information, support details, and case histories; they are not part of NICE inContact. with proactive XS, or you can configure dispositionsResult that the agent or system assigns to the contact when the interaction ends. and assign them to the skillClassification used to facilitate the delivery of contacts; assigned to agents based on abilities, specialties, and knowledge so that agents can use dispositions to schedule callbacks at the end of a call.
-For performance reasons, the system limits the number of callbacks you can schedule via Central upload or proactive XS import per 15-minute period based on the number of agents logged in to the skill.
+You can upload the callbacks manually through PC, import them from your CRMCustomer Relationship Management; these third-party systems manage such things as contacts, sales information, support details, and case histories.
+NICE inContact. with proactive XS script in Studio, or configure dispositionsResult that the agent or system assigns to the contact when the interaction ends. and assign them to the skillClassification used to facilitate the delivery of contacts; assigned to agents based on abilities, specialties, and knowledge so that agents can use dispositions to schedule callbacks at the end of a call.
+For performance reasons, the system limits the number of callbacks you can schedule via PC upload or proactive XS import per 15-minute period based on the number of agents logged in to the skill.
 If no agents are currently logged in to the skill, the limit is 50 timed call requests.
 Every agent who logs in to the skill increases the limit per 15-minute period by 100 requests.
 Agents can still schedule callbacks for a maxed-out time period.

 When you enable agent-scheduled callbacks, agents can specify a date and time for the callback based on the contact's time zone or their own.
 They can also specify whether the callback is for them specifically or whether any agent can handle it.
 The agent-specific callback feature provides a preview experience for the agent, meaning that the agent receives a notification that a callback time has arrived.
 The agent must choose whether to accept or reject the callback.